marlonrt/TextBased-Template/README.md

 ## Contact

-If you have any questions or suggestions, feel free to get in touch via email: [seu-email-aqui@gmail.com](mailto:marlonribeiro@pronton.me)
+If you have any questions or suggestions, feel free to get in touch via email: [marlonribeiro@proton.me](mailto:marlonribeiro@pronton.me)